open5e/open5e/source/classes/warlock.rst

 *Prerequisite: 9th level*

-You can cast *speak with dead* at will, without expending a spell slot.
+You can cast :ref:`srd:speak-with-dead` at will, without expending a spell slot.

 Witch Sight